 The “project hosting” category includes giants who provide server space for open source code and allow downloads.
 The “directories” category includes sites that have created lists of open source projects.
 The “best open source lists” sites have made a list of great open source software.
 And sites that didn’t fall neatly into one of these categories landed in the “miscellaneous” group at the end.

 - Best-Of Open Source Lists

 Project Hosting Sites

-The “mother lode” for open source projects, SourceForge hosts nearly 280,000 projects (at last count).
+The “mother lode” for open source projects, SourceForge hosts nearly thousands and thousands of projects.
 It serves more than 2 million downloads a day and includes apps and tools in a wide variety of categories.

 GitHub hosts both public and private projects that use the open source Git version control system.
 This “social coding” site currently hosts more than 1.7 million repositories, including many open source projects.

 Like GitHub, BitBucket hosts both public and private projects.
 On this site, open source projects and private projects with fewer than five users are free.
 It hosts more than 48,000 repositories, many of which are searchable on the site.